jflamy/owlcms4/docs/Refereeing.md

 ## Arduino-Based Devices

 Arduino boards are an affordable way to build your own devices.
-Diagrams are available on [this page](https://github.com/owlcms/owlcms-firmata/tree/main/diagrams) for working timekeeper, referee, and jury setups.
-The firmware that runs on the Arduino and the software that interfaces with owlcms are provided.
+See [this page](https://github.com/owlcms/owlcms-firmata/tree/main/README.md) for working timekeeper, referee, and jury setups.
+Both the firmware that runs on the Arduino *and* the software that interfaces with owlcms are provided.
 There is actually nothing to program.

-The diagrams are fully compliant with IWF requirements.
-But you can simply omit any part you don't want.
-For example, in the refereeing diagram below, if you don't want an external down signal light and buzzer, you would ignore the relays on the left-hand side.
-And if you need to arrange the connections differently, you can just change a configuration file.
-There is no need to change the firmware or the interface program.
+For example, a fully IWF-compliant design for the referee box is shown below.
+You can simply omit any part you don't need.
+For example, in the refereeing diagram below, if you don't want an external down signal light and buzzer, you can ignore the two relays on the left-hand side.
+And if you need to arrange the connections, there is no need to change the firmware or the interface program, a simple change to a configuration file will do.

 ![refereeBox](img/MQTT/refereeBoxDown.png)